ligato/cn-infra/docs/tutorials/04_kv-store.md

 Once we have the appropriate KV data store plugin, we can create a broker which will be the facade (mediator) through which we will communicate with the data store.
-It abstract teh complexity of interacting with the different data stores and provides us with a simple read/write API.
-The broker must be initialized with a key prefix and for this example, we are going to use `/myplugin/` as the key prefix.
-The broker uses this key prefix for all of its operations (Get, List, Put, Delete).
+The broker hides the complexity of interacting with the different data stores and gives us a simple read/write API.

+The broker must be initialized with a key prefix that becomes the root for the kv tree that the broker will operate on.
+The broker uses the key prefix for all of  its operations (Get, List, Put, Delete).In this example will use `/myplugin/`.

 ```go
 broker := p.KVStore.NewBroker("/myplugin/")
 ```

-Note: The KV store might be disabled, which usually happens if its config file is not found.
-In our case the `etcd.conf` file needs to be in the same folder.
+Note: The Etcd plugin must be configured with the address of the Etcd server.
+This is typically done through the etcd config file.
+In most cases, the etcd config file must be in the same folder where the agent executable is started.
+If the etcd config file is not found, the Etcd plugin will shut down.

-Since, the broker accepts `proto.Message` in its methods, we are going to use our Protobuf model `Greetings` defined in [`model.proto`][6] file.
+Since the broker accepts `proto.Message` in its methods, we are going to use our Protobuf model `Greetings` defined in [`model.proto`][6] file.

 ```proto